spcourse/monopoly/en/two player/10 Twoplayers.md

     * At the start of the game for example their positions are: `position_p1 = 0` and `position_p2 = 0`, but the brave among you can also keep track of their positions in a list like this: `positions = [0, 0]`.
 You have the same set of options for keeping track of the amount of money each player has.
 It is standard to use multiple variables, but it is more concise to use a list.

 Always test your code for a single game and keep close watch whether your code behaves the way you expect it to.
 Only then should you increase the number of games.
-Again, use the same setup as you did in the function for the first assignment and now, aside from the number of games, also specify the starting money of both players: `simulate_monopoly_games(total_games, starting_money_p1, starting_money_p2)` en make sure you can answer the question.

 Ultimately `print` the difference to the terminal:
 {: .language-python}
     Monopoly simulator: two players, 1500 euro starting money, 10000 games On average player 1 has X.XX more streets in their possession when all streets have been bought

-#### [part 3b] repairing the disadvantage of player 2
+#### Repairing the disadvantage of player 2

-The question remains if and how we can fix this 'unfair' situation.
-One of the 'buttons' you can turn for this game is the amount of starting money the players receive.
-If player 2 has more starting money than they can overcome their disadvantage.
+The question remains if and how we can fix this unfair situation.
+One of the variables you can change for this game is the amount of starting money each of the players receive.
+If player 2 has more starting money they can overcome their disadvantage.
 Determine the amount of extra starting money player 2 should receive so they have, on average, as many streets as player 1 by the end of each game of Monopoly.

 Declare a new function `equilibrium()` in which you repeatedly call the function `simulate_monopoly_games(total_games, starting_money_p1, starting_money_p2)` with different values for the starting money of player 2.
 Player 1's starting money is fixed at 1500 euros.
 Try this for an 'extra' amount of money for player 2 of 0, 50, 100, 150, 200 euros and each time print the average difference to the screen as follows: